 - inability to discriminate between/among letters, numerals, or sounds,

 - eye-hand coordination problems; poorly coordinated,

 - performs differently from day to day, inconsistent performance

 - responds inappropriately in many instances, misses context clues such as body language

 - distractible, restless, impulsive,

-- may have issues with anxiety,
+- may have issues with depression or anxiety,

 - says one thing, means another,